-Google’s share of the digital advertising market is forecast will fall in the US for the first time this year, according to new analysis.
+Google’s share of the digital advertising market is forecast to fall in the US for the first time this year, according to new analysis.

 Digital ad spend will also overtake traditional (print, radio, TV etc.) ad spend for the first time in the US this year, research firm eMarketer has predicted.